the hollin hills journal

 — Stephen Brookes, Editor

-hollin hills
+what’s new in hollin hills

-new in hollin hills
+design: george nakashima in hollin hills

-people: the beautiful, beguiling world of bobbie godwin
+art: the beautiful, beguiling world of bobbie godwin

 Abstract painter Bobbie Godwin has been at the heart of the Hollin Hills art scene for decades — and, at 88, is still creating unique, captivating and wildly inventive work.

-adventure: an epic amble through the streets of hollin hills
+adventure: an epic amble through hollin hills

 Seth Styers sets out to walk every street in Hollin Hills in one go — and discovers an abandoned ghost, a blasé snake, a cow wearing a hat and other wonders, right here in our own back yard.